 Data feminism principles provide guidance for approaching data with an explicit interrogation of the power imbalances the work is embedded within, and therefore foment reflection on ethical implications (CITEDIGNAZIOKLEIN).
 The principles are designed to be action-oriented and domain-agnostic, and D’Ignazio and Klein’s (2020) work has been highly cited by numerous disciplinary contexts.
 However, to our knowledge, it has had limited interpretation in the context of agriculture, though a recent study evaluated the National Agricultural Statistics Service (NASS) agency of the United States Department of Agriculture (USDA) on their data reporting practices through the lens of data feminism (CITERISSING).

 Data feminism is rooted in social science’s empirical study of power and emphasizes intersectionality, or the inability to study dimensions of power in isolation (XX; please see supplementary material for a more complete overview of these topics).
 Due to agriculture’s complex power dimensions, we feel this framework is particularly suited to this application.
 The goal of this paper is not to simply reiterate the principles laid out by D’Ignazio and Klein (2020), nor to suggest one set of guiding principles is superior to another.
 Rather, as agricultural scientists, we found the principles helpful in guiding our own work, and we aim to offer a more bespoke interpretation.
-Many researchers already, perhaps unknowingly, apply these principles in their work, but we hope that providing this explicit framework in an agricultural context will make the work more intentional, visible, andubiquitous.
+Many researchers already, perhaps unknowingly, apply these principles in their work, but we hope that providing this explicit framework in an agricultural context will make the work more intentional, visible, and in time, ubiquitous.
 As such, we present three overarching themes germane to physical agricultural research: power, reciprocity, and framing.
 Under each theme we provide an overview of its connections and relevance to agriculture, as well as tangible examples and evidence that their consideration leads to more impactful and transformative research outcomes.
 This is not meant to be a comprehensive review of power issues in agriculture, nor a thorough documentation of efforts to address those issues.
 Rather, our hope is that this effort supports technically trained agricultural scientists in connecting their work to its broader societal implications and in sculpting that work to contribute to a more equitable society.
 Our perspectives and examples are strongly framed by our collective experiences in the agricultural systems of the United States (US), and specifically of those in the maize-producing areas of the Midwest.
 However, while the specifics of a given system will vary, the topics discussed are universal and we present these themes with the goal of being generalizable.